pimcore/customer-data-framework/docs/CustomerDuplicatesService.md

 ]
 ```

-In the CMF config the data/logic how duplicates should be stored in the index is defined like in the above example.
+In the CMF config the data/logic how duplicates should be stored in the index is defined like in the example above.
 It's possible to define the field combinations which should match within the DuplicatesIndex->duplicateCheckFields section.

 For each field in these field combination it's possible to define how it should be indexed with the following 4 options:
 ##### soundex